lepisma/cellbell/README.rst

 cellbell
 =============================

 Bell magic for IPython.
-Rings a bell when cell evaluation (IPython shell or notebook) is complete.
+Rings a bell when cell evaluation (IPython shell or Jupyter notebook) is complete.

 ``pip install cellbell``